Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 Is a Biweekly Mortgage Right for You?

-Considering what happens if I make biweekly payments on my mortgage?
-Weigh these pros and cons to see if it fits your plan to manage your finances:
+Considering paying every two weeks?
+Weigh these pros and cons to see if it fits your goals:

-• Interest Savings: Save thousands over your loan term.
+• Interest Savings: Can help you save thousands over your loan term.

 • Faster Payoff: Be mortgage-free sooner.